 · Use a neti pot for nasal irrigation.
 This will also help allergies.

 · Chicken soup helps with hydrations.
-Research has shown that chicken soup, even canned, may help white blood cells migrate less often according to Dr. Stephen Rennard at the University of Nebraska Medical Center in Omaha.
+Research has shown that chicken soup, even canned, may help white blood cells migrate less often according to Dr. Stephenat the University of Nebraska Medical Center in Omaha.

 · Hot peppermint tea offers vitamin A and calcium.